 We will begin our discussion today by asking an important question: If God has forgiven us completely of our sin at the Cross, is it possible for us to experience suffering?
 And if we can and do suffer, what does that mean about our relationship to God?

 At first glance, it may not be clear how this question fits into our overall discussion.
 Recently, we discussed the folly of assuming that whatever happens to us is God’s will, especially situations involving hardship or calamity.
-At the same time, however, we have asserted what Johnson himself acknowledges, that God “is the Sovereign God [who] reigns over all” who is also “all-knowing and all-powerful,” and that “nothing is outside of His reach or His concern.”
+At the same time, however, we have asserted with Johnson that God “is the Sovereign God [who] reigns over all” who is also “all-knowing and all-powerful,” and that “nothing is outside of His reach or His concern.”

 If God is a sovereign God before whom nothing is outside of His reach or care — not even a sparrow that falls to the ground — then there is not one event on the Earth or in our lives that God not only allows but orchestrates.